Revisiting the Airworthiness Issues of the L-1011 TriStar Tanker: A Reflection on Engineering Growth

 Introduction

-In 2019, as a second-year aerospace engineering student, I conducted a research project under NAVAIR (Naval Air Systems Command) on airworthiness in aviation.
-My case study was the Lockheed L-1011 TriStar Tanker, a commercial airliner adapted for military use.
-Looking back, I now see how advanced methodologies could have deepened my analysis.
-Here, I reflect on what I’d do differently today, given my current engineering skills and understanding.
+In 2019, as a second-year aerospace engineering student, I conducted a research project under NAVAIR (Naval Air Systems Command) on the topic of airworthiness in aviation.
+My case study focused on the Lockheed L-1011 TriStar Tanker, a commercial aircraft later adapted for military use.
+At the time, my work leaned heavily on secondary sources and descriptive analysis.
+Looking back now, I realize how much more depth I could have added with the engineering skills and tools I’ve since developed.
+This post is a reflection on what I learned then—and how I’d approach the same project today.

 RAF L-1011 TriStar